What is PNP bill payment on a bank statement?

 When in doubt, always try to find a matching transaction in your email inbox or on the service provider’s portal.
 This is usually the quickest way to confirm the legitimacy of a charge before assuming it’s an error or something suspicious.

 Seeing a charge on your bank statement that says “PNP BILLPAYMENT” and not recognizing it can be a bit unsettling.
+If you notice an issue with a mysterious PNP BillPayment charge, it’s important to take steps to resolve it.
 It’s easy to jump to conclusions, especially with all the news about online scams these days.
 But before you start worrying too much, let’s take a breath and go through some steps to figure out what’s going on.

 Initial Steps for Unrecognized Charges